lufelipe12/cryptocurrency-market-dacxi/README.md

 yarn
 ```

-### After all instalations finish, compile and hot-reload for Development
+### After complete all instalations, compile and hot-reload for Development

 ```sh
 type on cli -->